GobishanVijikaran/eckel-thinking-in-cpp/README.md

 # eckel-thinking-in-cpp
-Some solutions to "Thinking in C++, 2nd Edition" by Bruce Eckel.
+My solutions to some exercises from "Thinking in C++, 2nd Edition" by Bruce Eckel.

+**Topics covered:**
+* Data Abtraction
+* Inheritance and Composition
+* Objects
+* Operation/Function Overloading
+* Abstract Classes